Last Update on 10/06/2024

 • Two copies of the suggested Articles of Association.

-The applicant is informed regarding the authorization decision within three months from the date the application form and supporting documents were dully submitted.
+The applicant is informed regarding the authorization decision as soon as possible and not later than three months from the date the application form and supporting documents were dully submitted.
 Every Lawyers’ Company, whose registration with the Registrar of Companies has been approved by the Legal Council, is recorded by the Bar Council in the “Register of Lawyers’ Companies”.

 Registered lawyers’ companies/partnerships are obliged to comply with the provisions of the Advocates Law, as periodically amended, as well as with the Code of Conduct, and among others with the following: